github0null/stm8-debug/README.md

 ### Preparatory work

-1. Install STLink or RLink driver program
+- Install STLink or RLink driver program on your PC
-2. If you want to debug **SDCC stm8 program**, you must install OpenOCD and set path

 ***